dogeystamp/chess_inator/README.md

 - **Generation 3:** (tag `nnue3-192`) increases the hidden layer size from 16
   to 192 neurons.
 It is trained on Lichess elite database positions (September 2024), scored by gen 2's evaluation.
+- **Generation 4:** (tag `nnue4-320`) has 320 hidden layer neurons, and is
+  trained from gen 3's evaluation of around 18 million Lichess elite database positions (June & July 2024).

 ## development instructions